What is Fetal Alcohol Syndrome (FAS)?

 How are the eye problems in FAS treated?

 Strabismus, amblyopia, and the need for glasses (refractive error) can be treated.
 Some eye conditions, such as strabismus, may require surgery.
-Impairment of visual acuity caused by optic nerve hypoplasia cannot be treated.
+Impairment of vision caused by optic nerve hypoplasia cannot be treated.
 However, the pediatric ophthalmologist can help the family and school personnel optimize the child’s learning experience.

 Is there anything that can be done to prevent FAS?

 Yes.
-Since there is no known "safe" amount of alcohol that can be consumed during pregnancy, the recommendation is to abstain.
+Since there is no known "safe" amount of alcohol that can be consumed during pregnancy, the recommendation is to abstain from drinking any alcohol during pregnancy.
 The U.S. Surgeon General has given the following advice about alcohol use during pregnancy:

 - A pregnant woman should not drink alcohol.